Article 1

 Publication Procedure

-Reviews may be conducted in Croatian for authors from Croatian-speaking regions (including Bosnia and Herzegovina, Serbia, and Montenegro), and in English for international authors, using the CJF review form.
+Reviews may be conducted in Croatian for authors from Croatian-speaking regions and in English for foreign authors, using the CJF review form.

 Manuscripts submitted to CJF must not be submitted elsewhere.
-Once accepted, the manuscript may not be published in another journal.
+Accepted papers may not be published in another journal.

 Article 16